Is Kanary or DeleteMe better?

 DeleteMe launched in 2011 and remains the most recognized name in data removal.
 You sign up, enter your personal details, and the service handles opt-out requests across dozens of people-search sites on a recurring basis.

 The onboarding is fast.
 The dashboard is clean.
 You get regular progress reports showing which brokers have been contacted and which listings have been removed.
-DeleteMe is available in both the USA and Europe, which gives it a geographic edge over many competitors.
+DeleteMe is available in both the USA and Europe, which gives it a geographic edge over many competitors including Kanary.
+If you are comparing other options, see our DeleteMe vs Incogni breakdown for another popular alternative.

 The weakness is performance.
 In the Consumer Reports data removal study, DeleteMe achieved only a 27% removal rate after four months.
 That was the lowest score among all seven services tested.
 You also get no manual removal controls and are limited to 10 removal requests per quarter.